 She had to try food hypnotherapy

 Middleton suffered from severe morning sickness during her pregnancy with Prince George and reportedly turned to food hypnotherapy to help her regain her appetite.
-Nourishing foods like avocados, berries, oatmeal, and more helped her maintain a healthy weight.
+Nourishing foods like avocados, berries, and oatmeal helped her maintain a healthy weight.